 The most recent, released in 2020, is Vegan JapanEasy, by Tim Anderson.
 It’s a beautiful hardcover book featuring extensive full-color food photography and high-end production values.

 Next, check out Just Enough: Vegan Recipes and Stories from Japan’s Buddhist Temples.
 This book was written by Claire Greenwood, an ordained Buddhist nun running the kitchen of a Japanese Buddhist monastery.

 A third popular vegan title dates all the way back to 1999: Japanese Cooking: Contemporary & Traditional, by Miyoko Schinner.
 At just 174 pages it’s relatively short, but Schinner is a superstar chef in the vegan world who covers a lot of ground without wasting words.
-Her cookbook does a superb job of introducing you to Japanese cooking techniques, and will enable you to prepare authentic versions of many classic dishes.
+Her cookbook does a superb job of introducing you to Japanese cooking, and it features authentic versions of many classic dishes.